GHB, GBL or G is an industrial solvent that’s often…

-A tangle of circumstances brought Kevin Davies into my life.
-He modelled for Jay Eff, so I’d seen his face on Jay’s walls, on club flyers and in magazines.
+Random circumstances brought Kevin Davies into my life.
+He modelled for Jay Eff, so I’d seen his face in Jay’s studio.
+He stared out from club flyers and glossy magazines.
 When he walked onto a dancefloor, topless and grinning, it was hard not to gawp.
-He had a loud, filthy laugh and a face fit for Disney – beauty and innocence animated by big blue eyes.
-He wasn’t always as happy as he seemed, nor as innocent as he looked.
+He had a very attractive, slightly anarchic energy.

 It wasn’t really a question.

 ‘I’m gonna blank you for the rest of the night.
 Go along with it,’ he added, before walking off.